The City of Kalamunda Art Collection

-The Shire of Kalamunda Collection contains approximately 200 artworks by artists from within the community and surrounding districts, dating from the early 1960’s.
+The City of Kalamunda Collection contains approximately 200 artworks by artists from within the community and surrounding districts, dating from the early 1960’s.

 The collection features significant names in Western Australian art, such as Cedric Baxter, John Boyd, Dan Mazotti and John Olsen.
 The collection is also the home of many donated artworks from local artists, talented amateurs and community groups.
 Most works in the collection celebrate aspects of life in the hills - our beautiful forest and the landscape, our rich local history – especially the logging and railway history, the orchards and agricultural industry, festivals and events, and the community.